Note 1, premiums of compulsory social insurance (SI) and salary deductions include:

 - Re-evaluate the job description system.

-- Re-evaluate the system of salary policies, including rules and regulations on labor discipline, bonus and welfare policies, policies of recruitment, training, development, and exploitation of human resources.
+- Re-evaluate the system of salary policies, including rules and regulations on labor discipline, bonus and welfare policies, policies of recruitment, training, development, and exploitation of manage employment relations.
 Update, anticipate and control the costs incurred related to salary labor.

 - Salary budget, manage salary costs and salary deductions.